firebase/genkit/docs/plugins/firebase.md

 See the [Retrieval-augmented generation](../rag.md) page for a more detailed discussion on implementing RAG using Genkit.

-#### Using GCLOUD_SERVICE_ACCOUNT and Firestore
+#### Using GCLOUD_SERVICE_ACCOUNT_CREDS and Firestore

-If you are using service account credentials by passing credentials directly via `GCLOUD_SERVICE_ACCOUNT` and are also using Firestore as a vector store, you will need to pass credentials directly to the Firestore instance during initialization or the singleton may be initialized with application default credentials depending on plugin initialization order.
+If you are using service account credentials by passing credentials directly via `GCLOUD_SERVICE_ACCOUNT_CREDS` and are also using Firestore as a vector store, you will need to pass credentials directly to the Firestore instance during initialization or the singleton may be initialized with application default credentials depending on plugin initialization order.

 ```
 import {initializeApp} from "firebase-admin/app";